-Speaking at the 2021 ULI Virtual Europe Conference, leading architect Norman Foster said he remains optimistic about the future of cities as centers of civilization, saying, “The story of cities is really the story of crises.
+Speaking at the 2021 ULI Virtual Europe Conference in February, leading architect Norman Foster said that he remains optimistic about the future of cities as centers of civilization, saying, “The story of cities is really the story of crises.
 Throughout history, cities have bounced back better after a crisis.”

 His award-winning architectural design and engineering firm, Foster + Partners, is known for its innovative, modern, and sustainable approach.